moulos-lab/better4u/01_genetic_data_analysis_plan/README.md

 (chrM/MT).
 4. In studies with more than one measurement points, we ask that you perform the cross-sectional analyses for each one of your cohort’s measurement points.
-5. Template scripts in R will be provided within the [GitHub repository](#) linked to project overview XXX.
-Sharing your work here is highly appreciated.
-These environments are private, so please share your github ID with XXX (XXX).
+5. Template scripts are provided with this analysis plan, also available in a [GitHub repository](https://github.com/moulos-lab/better4u/tree/main/01_genetic_data_analysis_plan).
+While we have made several tests to be as compatible as possible, several modifications may be needed.
+Sharing your work therefore, is highly appreciated.
+These environments are private, so please make sure to request access if you require by emailing Panagiotis Moulos.
 6. Meta-analysis of the results will be led by the UTARTU team using the [MR-MEGA](https://genomics.ut.ee/en/tools#:~:text=Instructions-,MR%2DMEGA,-Introduction) software and methodology.